 The A7 has a much larger trunk than the Rapide with its rear seat up (24.9 vs. 13.9 cubic feet).

-A standard locking glovebox keeps your small valuables safer in the A7.
+A standard locking glovebox (which can’t be accessed with the valet key) keeps your small valuables safer in the A7.
 The Rapide doesn’t offer locking storage for small valuables.

-To make loading and unloading groceries and cargo easier when your hands are full, just kicking your foot under the back bumper can open the A7’s power liftgate, leaving your hands completely free.
-The A7’s power liftgate can also be opened or closed by pressing a button.
+To make loading and unloading groceries and cargo easier when your hands are full, the A7’s power liftgate can be opened or closed just by kicking your foot under the back bumper, leaving your hands completely free.
 The Rapide doesn’t offer a power or hands-free opening liftgate.

 The A7’s standard easy entry system raises the steering wheel, making it easier for the driver to get in and out.
 The Rapide doesn’t offer an easy entry system.

-The A7 Prestige has a standard heads-up display that projects speed and navigation instruction readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
+The A7 Prestige has a standard heads-up display that projects speed and other key instrumentation readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
 The Rapide doesn’t offer a heads-up display.

 Audi Advanced Key standard on the A7 allows you to unlock the doors, trunk and start the engine all without removing a key from pocket or purse.
 This eliminates searching for keys before loading groceries, getting in the vehicle in bad weather or making a hurried start to your trip.
 The Aston Martin Rapide doesn’t offer an advanced key system.

 In poor weather, headlights can lose their effectiveness as grime builds up on their lenses.
 This can reduce visibility without the driver realizing.
-The A7 offers available headlight washers to keep headlight output high.
+The A7 Premium Plus/Prestige has standard headlight washers to keep headlight output high.
 The Rapide doesn’t offer headlight washers.

-While driving with high beams on, sensitive light sensors available for the A7 detect other vehicles which could be blinded and automatically switch to low beams.
+While driving with high beams on, sensitive light sensors standard on the A7 Premium Plus/Prestige detect other vehicles which could be blinded and automatically switch to low beams.
 The Rapide doesn’t offer automatic dimming high beams.

-To help drivers see further while navigating curves, the A7 offers optional adaptive headlights to illuminate around corners automatically by reading vehicle speed and steering wheel angle.
+To help drivers see further while navigating curves, the A7 Premium Plus/Prestige has standard adaptive headlights to illuminate around corners automatically by reading vehicle speed and steering wheel angle.
 The Rapide doesn’t offer cornering lights.